-The main reasons for the institutions’ unpreparedness for FATCA registration appear to be uncertainty over the regulations and data management challenges to comply with the law.
 Although the IRS issued a notice in May 2014 to relax its penalties through the end of 2015 for Hong Kong financial institutions deemed to be making “good faith” efforts to comply with the law, this “transition period” has now drawn to a close.
 Non-complying banks may now be exposed to FATCA penalties, particularly if they receive U.S. source payments or deal with participating foreign financial institutions.

 Thailand signed an Intergovernmental Agreement with the U.S. to implement FATCA in June 2014.
 As part of the agreement, the country has required local financial institutions to report information to the Thai Revenue Department and bank signatories to be physically present at the institutions.
 Following implementation in July 2014, all Thai commercial banks have indicated their intention to comply with FATCA, and have begun collecting information supporting the identification of U.S. individuals and businesses that are customers or are opening an account for the first time.